Cold-weather warfare: Land operations

 Operational factors encompass planning for the climate and weather in which military operations are required with snow, ice, mud and cold being the primary considerations.
 Military tactics, materiel, combat engineering and military medicine all require specialized adaptations to the conditions encountered in cold weather.
-The Soviet Army was an early adopter of a protocol for winter warfare.

 Cold and mountainous regions

-In its 2016 "Mountain Warfare and Cold Weather Operations" manual, the US Army defines cold regions as "where cold temperatures, unique terrain, and snowfall have a significant effect on military operations for one month or more each year."
+In its 2016 "Mountain Warfare and Cold Weather Operations" manual, the United States Army defines cold regions as "where cold temperatures, unique terrain, and snowfall have a significant effect on military operations for one month or more each year."
 It describes regions that are either severely cold or moderately cold, each comprising approximately one quarter of the Earth's land mass.